Nancy Reagan: Early life and education

 Anne Frances Robbins was born in Manhattan on July 6, 1921, but throughout her life she told others she was born in 1923.
-Her parents were used car salesman Kenneth Robbins and retired actress Edith Luckett.
+Her parents were used car salesman Kenneth Robbins and actress Edith Luckett.
 The actress Alla Nazimova was her godmother.
 She was named Anne after her great-great-great-grandmother, but her mother took to calling her "Nancy" until that became the name she was known by.
 Robbins lived her first two years in Flushing, a neighborhood in Queens, in a two-story house on Roosevelt Avenue between 149th and 150th Streets.

 Robbins' parents split in 1923 when her mother decided to return to acting and the couple could not agree on where to live.
 Her father removed himself from her life, and her mother resumed work as a stage actress.
 Robbins was placed with her mother's sister, Virginia Galbraith, in Bethesda, Maryland, along with her uncle and cousin.
 She attended Sidwell Friends School in Washington, D.C.
 Robbins missed her mother while living with her aunt, and they made trips to New York so she could see her mother perform on stage.
 She emulated her mother by wearing makeup and pretending to be an actress.
 Robbins' parents finalized their divorce in 1928.
 Later analysis of her life has focused on this unstable family environment as a reason why she held marriage as a life goal.